kshyam/golang-demo/README.md

-# Go To Do Demo App for Razorops
+# Go To Do Demo App for Razorops Demo

 If you have forked this repo, then connect with Razorops to create your demo pipeline by following the below button